 If Design Consultants identify circumstances in which the university would be better served by waiving the application of any aspect of the Design and Construction Standards, then they must seek formal approval to continue with design services that do not apply certain Design and Construction Standards to their work.

 Obtaining a Waiver

-The Director of Design in CDFD or the University Engineer in FMS, or both, approve or reject waiver applications in writing and transmit them to the PM, with copies to the Design Consultant, to the Associate Vice Provost for CDFD, to the PM's supervisor, and to the Customer Representative.
-Design Consultants or Customer Representatives may appeal rulings on waiver applications to the Associate Vice Provost.
+The Director of Design in CDFD or the University Engineer in FMS, or both, approve or reject waiver applications in writing and transmit them to the PM, with copies to the Design Consultant, to the Associate Vice President for CDFD, to the PM's supervisor, and to the Customer Representative.
+Design Consultants or Customer Representatives may appeal rulings on waiver applications to the Associate Vice President.

 Waiver requests provide useful insights into the effect of the Design and Construction Standards.
 Over time, they may prompt confirmations of, or changes to, the Standards.